Let Us Help You Get Started On Your Money Transfer License Quest!

 They are easy, you get to get access to banking.
 The whole build-versus-lease argument comes here.
 You build your produce and you lease the licensing services from the bank.
 You get to save money and time.

 So, in conclusion, look for banks and/or bank agents who would work with you on a sponsorship led model where the funds are held in an FBO (For Benefit Of) account.
-If you would like to learn more about obtaining an MSB License Coverage via Sponsorship, schedule a call (100% No-Cost / No-Obligation call) and let’s discuss this further.
+If you would like to learn more about obtaining an MSB License Coverage via Sponsorship, get in touch and let’s discuss this further.